 In the period from 2002 to 2007, a company could raise a Series A before establishing any market traction or use the Series A to fuel product/market fit.
 In the current period, to whet the appetite of Series A investors, a startup company needs to have already gained enough traction, achieved some growth milestone, and showed its readiness to scale.
 The graph below demonstrates the theme discussed recently in the venture capital landscape: Seed is the new Series A and Series A is becoming the new Series B.

 Reflection on Raising Series A

 This summer, on-demand tax filing platform Taxfyle will join the Series A club, and we are working diligently to support them in this critical financing stage.
-Rokk3r Fuel ExO is very pleased that in less than a year, we have chosen to lead the Series A round for three companies in our portfolio.
+Fuel Venture Capital is pleased that in less than a year, we have chosen to lead the Series A round for three companies in our portfolio.
 The experience has allowed us to draw several insights in developing a strategy for a company to raise strategically and successfully its Series A, as well as in recognizing if a company is ready for this critical funding stage.
 There are different strategies for raising a Series A which can be categorized into three groups based on what tools a company leverages to attract investors to a Series A round.

 - Vision of The Future